Thursday, 23 November 2023

 The oak, birch, sycamore and beech that make up the woodland of Cally are relatively young, but they already make a fine forest of peaceful beauty.

 In early spring there are splendid drifts of snowdrops, which is why Cally is part of Scotland’s annual snowdrop festival.
 Later in the year you can find primroses and bluebells, and watch for red squirrels, buzzards and treecreepers.

 The woods were once the grounds and open parkland of Cally House, now the Cally Palace Hotel.
 The grounds were laid out as a designed landscape in the mid 18th century by the local landowner, James Murray of Broughton.
-The old walled garden is now home to Cally Gardens, a nursery dedicated to interesting and unusual plants: you can pass it on the Coronation Trail.
+The old walled garden is now home to Cally Gardens, a nursery dedicated to interesting and unusual plants.

 Wander through the deciduous woods along the Bush Burn to a 12th century stronghold at Cally Motte.

 Firm gravel surface throughout with some slightly uneven sections.
 Includes some short steep slopes and two bridges 0.9m wide.